itzzjb/MERN-Fullstack-Notes-App/backend/README.md

   SESSION_SECRET: str(),
 ```

-We need to create the login controller in the `usersControllers.ts` file.
+We need to create the login controller in the `usersControllers.ts` file and login routes in `usersRoutes.ts` file.